AmosEgel/smuthi/README.rst

 ------------------------------------
 Things to be implemented next:

- - faster evaluation of particle coupling
  - faster (and less memory intense) evaluation of near field
+ - packages for the evaluation of bidirectional scattering distrubtion function and emission efficiency